South Korea

 Psychological testing

-- you and your partner need to undergo an objective assessment and projective assessment from a psychologist
+- you and your partner will need to undergo an objective assessment and projective assessment from a psychologist

 Diabetes